shipshapecode/website-ember/blog/ad-hoc-relationships-with-ember-data.md

 I recently had a particular situation that was giving me a lot of trouble, so I reached out to the Ember Data Master himself, [@runspired](https://twitter.com/Runspired), for help.

-We had a relationship like website -> page -> pageViewStats, where each website could have multiple pages and each page would have a single pageViewStats object.
+We had a relationship like `website -> page -> pageViewStats`, where each website could have multiple pages and each page would have a single `pageViewStats` object.
 However, we had an endpoint of the form `/api/v3/websites/{websiteId}/pageViewStats`, and this endpoint would return an array of objects of type `pageViewStat`.

 This array would need to live on the `website` model as a `hasMany` relationship.